When was Stanford Founded?

 Traditions

-Though we’re trying to know “When was Stanford founded?”, one of the longest-running traditions at Stanford is called Full Moon on the Quad, or FMOTQ for short.
-It began in the early 1900s when freshmen women would meet during the first full moon of the year and receive their first kiss ever from a male senior.
 Today, FMOTQ is one of the most well-known events on campus.
 Throughout the years, the custom has progressed from exchanging a kiss to a hug to the giving and receiving of white flowers to the introduction of new persons.
 This experience is continuously evolving to reflect the shifting attitudes and cultural shifts that are occurring.

 The Cardinals, which is the name of the school’s sports teams, refers to the color, not the bird, and the school has never settled on an official mascot.
 In addition, the subject of Stanford’s mascot is also the subject of a tradition that is one of a kind.
 Since the band did not have an official mascot, they chose a tree as their symbol instead.
-The student that participates in the band and wears the tree costume is responsible for redesigning it on an annual basis.
+The student who participates in the band and wears the tree costume is responsible for redesigning it on an annual basis.

 When someone raises the topic, it is nearly impossible to avoid bringing up “the Big Game.”
 It is clear that an event is significant when it is given a name that is so pervasive throughout society.
 The first time that Stanford and its archrival, UC Berkeley (Cal), played football against one another was in 1892.
 Since the game has been known as “The Big Game.”
 When an odd number of years passes, the game is played at Stanford, and when an even number of years pass, the game is played at Cal.
 The two colleges are fierce competitors, and this animosity permeates every element of campus life at each of them.

-What Majors are Stanford known for?
+What Majors is Stanford Known for?

-What majors are Stanford known for?
 Although the School of Engineering at Stanford may be considered one of the most prestigious, the university’s other schools offer some of the most sought-after academic programs as well.
 Consider enrolling in some of these top programs, for example:

 Economics